UMM-CSci-4453-S19/lab-7-decaf/README.md

 * Items in the list should be able to be selected and removed
 * There should be a procedure that appends all the individual tills into a single permanent record and generates end of day statistics
 * There should be a query that determihes
-   * amount of time each employee was logged in
+   * Amount of time each employee was logged in
    * Statistics for length of transactions
    * Statistics for size of transactions.